msmbaldwin/security-horizontal-copilot/README.md

 This step ensures the links follow Microsoft Learn's recommended format for internal references.

-### 6. Collaborate with Service PM Team
+### 5. Loop in the service PM team

+Once you have a quality draft, collaborate with the service PM team to finalize the content:

-**IMPORTANT:** As an expert writer, your knowledge is valuable in creating this content.
-However, partnership with the service PM team ensures technical accuracy:
+**IMPORTANT:** The generated article is only a **rough, first draft**.
+Collaborate with the service PM team to finalize the content:

-- **Combine expertise**: Your writing skills and understanding of security principles, paired with the PM team's deep service knowledge
+- **Combine expertise**: Merge your security knowledge with the PM team's deep service expertise
-- **Validate technical details**: Work together to confirm implementation guidance accuracy and current best practices
+- **Validate technical accuracy**: Confirm all implementation guidance is correct and follows current best practices
-- **Enhance completeness**: Identify any missing security recommendations specific to the service
+- **Identify gaps**: Discover any missing security recommendations specific to the service
+- **Verify capabilities**: Ensure each security recommendation is actually supported by the service (not hallucinated)
-- **Refine content**: Use your writing expertise to clarify any technical recommendations provided by the service team
+- **Refine technical content**: Improve explanations based on service team feedback
-- **Quality assurance**: Jointly review for any potential AI inaccuracies while preserving your writing quality and style

-> **Note:** The collaboration between writers and service teams creates the strongest content.
-Your expertise in security writing combined with their service-specific knowledge ensures accurate, comprehensive guidance.
+- **Eliminate inaccuracies**: Address any AI-generated errors while maintaining quality standards
+- **Prepare for publication**: Finalize the article according to Microsoft Learn requirements

 ---